pusher/libPusher/Pods/SocketRocket/README.rst

 Chatting
 ````````
-Now, start TestChat.app (just run the target in the XCode project).
+Now, start TestChat.app (just run the target in the Xcode project).
 If you had
 it started already you can hit the refresh button to reconnect.
 It should say
 "Connected!" on top.